denevell/Natch-Android/README.md

 * Animate add to post
 * I should keep the found threads on rotate / onResume / app close
 * Say when more than just one thread is new.
+* See if I can tests gcm notifications
+* I should see error when I attempt to add a post when not logged in
+* I should be able to see new threads visually
+* Tech task: Use a lower resource hungry emulator in the docker container.

 --